Solving “Read Only” External Drive Problems on your Mac

 People are not just fond of window-based machines these days, they also use Mac machines.
 Even though there are no compatibility issues nowadays between Macs and PCs, or Macs and third-party peripherals, but is one area that may still leave many of us confused.
 This article will explain to you how to fix external hard drive problems when it flashes the “ Read Only” error while using it.

 There can be several causes, but the main cause is due to the filing system the storage device is formatted in.
 Once you give a closer look deep down, you will notice that the drive is formatted in the Windows NT file system.
 As the name suggests, NTFS is optimized for windows only.
 It organizes the data on the drive for a Windows system.
-Now, even though the Mac machine is able to read it as it has the capability to rearrange the data as it is reading it, but the NTFS is not being able to write it as it is Windows based.
+Now, even though the Mac machine can read it as it can rearrange the data as it is reading it, but the NTFS is not being able to write it as it is Windows-based.
 Therefore, you can read it but not write.

 Most USB and storage devices come pre-formatted in NTFS as most people are using them on PCs.
 However, making your storage device Mac compatible, and even cross-compatible with Macs and PCs, is as simple as reformatting the drive.

 Let us look into how will you be able to solve the “Read Only” disk error.

 Like discussed earlier, you will have to format your storage device.
 You not only have to be cautious while doing this but also have to make sure to copy all the files as once formatted all the data will be erased.
 It is an easy step but the task may take some extra time depending on the size and usage of your storage device.
 However, you cannot proceed to the next step without performing this step.

 The disk utility option in Mac machines equips you to reformat your hard drive.
 On the left side inside of disk utility option, you will find various hard drives that are connected.
 You will find that each hard drive is shown with the partitions, choose the drive that you want to reformat and erase the drive by selecting the erase option.